-Joint Statement on Pain Management in End-of-Life Care (Adopted by the North Carolina Medical, Nursing, and Pharmacy Boards)Categories: Clinical Practice, Licensee-Patient Relationship Adopted: Oct 1999 | Amended: Oct 2014
+Joint Statement on Pain Management in End-of-Life Care (Adopted by the North Carolina Medical, Nursing, and Pharmacy Boards)Categories: Clinical Practice, Licensee-Patient Relationship Adopted: Oct 1999 | Amended: May 2019

 Through dialogue with members of the healthcare community and consumers, a number of perceived regulatory barriers to adequate pain management in end-of-life care have been expressed to the Boards of Medicine, Nursing, and Pharmacy.
 The following statement attempts to address these misperceptions by outlining practice expectations for licensees and other health care professionals authorized to prescribe medications, as well as nurses and pharmacists involved in this aspect of end-of-life care.
 The statement is based on:

-- the legal scope of practice for each of these licensed health professionals;
+• the legal scope of practice for each of these licensed health professionals;

 • professional collaboration and communication among health professionals providing palliative care; and

 • a standard of care that assures on-going pain assessment, a therapeutic plan for pain management interventions; and evidence of adequate symptom management for the dying patient.

-If, in order to achieve adequate pain management, the prescription must provide dosage ranges and frequency parameters within which the nurse may adjust (titrate) medication in order to achieve adequate pain control.
-Consistent with the licensee’s scope of practice, the RN or LPN is accountable for implementing the pain management plan utilizing his/her knowledge base and documented assessment of the patient’s needs.
-The nurse has the authority to adjust medication levels within the dosage and frequency ranges stipulated by the prescriber and according to the agency’s established protocols.
-However, the nurse does not have the authority to change the medical pain management plan.
-When adequate pain management is not achieved under the currently prescribed treatment plan, the nurse is responsible for reporting such findings to the prescriber and documenting this communication.
-Only the licensee or other health professional with authority to prescribe may change the medical pain management plan.
+If, in order to achieve adequate pain management, prescriptions/orders include a medication dose and/or frequency range, the instructions on how the nurse determines the appropriate administration dose or time frame should be included in the order.
+In the absence of such instructions, the nurse has the authority to adjust medication levels within the dose and frequency ranges stipulated, in accordance with the agency’s established protocols.
+However, the RN or LPN does not have the authority to change the medical pain management plan.
+When adequate pain management is not achieved under the currently prescribed/ordered treatment plan, the nurse is responsible for reporting such findings to the prescriber and documenting this communication.
+Only the licensee or other health professional with authority to prescribe/order may change the medical pain management plan.